moshen/jekyll-asset_bundler/README.md

 ## Dependencies

-Jekyll Asset Bundler uses the yui-compressor gem and (obviously) jekyll.
+Jekyll Asset Bundler uses the yui-compressor gem (when configured) and (obviously) jekyll.

 ## Author